westbot657/DungeonEngine/README.md

 `boot engine code` is evaluated on dungeon load up.
 This means the functions you can use in it are limited
 `engine code` is evaluated as needed during runtime, it is not evaluated on load up.

+to use a dungeon script instead of writing engine code, reference the script with:
+`{"#script": "path/to/script"}`
+the path doesn't have to be absolute, nor does it require you to write the ds/dungeon_script extension in the file name, however, make sure the path cant be mistaken for another script file.
+(The compiler will look in every dungeon folder, until it finds something that matches the path)

+ie: referencing `scripts/rooms/room1/on_enter`
+may match `your_dungeon/scripts/rooms/room1/on_enter.ds`
+or `my_dungeon/script/rooms/room1/on_enter.ds`
+so it is recommended that you have your dungeon namespace present in the path somewhere